zihath/hand_gesture/README.md

 # HAND GESTURE DETECTION WITH MEDIAPIPE

 ## How to run
-open the terminal and allow the steps \n
+open the terminal and allow the steps /n
 First clone the repository
 git clone https://github.com/zihath/hand_gesture